 Federal, state and local governments extensively regulate the video services industry and may increase the regulation of the Internet service and VoIP service industries.
 We expect that legislative enactments, court actions and regulatory proceedings will continue to clarify, and in some cases may adversely affect, the rights and obligations of cable operators and other entities under the Communications Act and other laws.
 Our broadcast television business is also highly regulated by federal laws and regulations.
 Our cable networks, filmed entertainment and theme parks businesses are also subject to various other laws and regulations at the international, federal, state and local levels, including laws and regulations relating to environmental protection, which have become more stringent over time, and the safety of consumer products and theme park operations.
 In addition, we are subject to the NBCUniversal Order and the NBCUniversal Consent Decree, which have imposed numerous conditions on our businesses relating to the treatment of competitors and other matters.
-We are also seeking regulatory approvals from federal, state and local authorities relating to our acquisition of cable systems from Time Warner Cable and Charter and cannot predict what conditions might be applied to any such approvals or how such conditions might affect our businesses.
-Failure to comply with the laws and regulations applicable to our businesses could result in administrative enforcement actions, fines, and civil and criminal liability.
+We are also seeking regulatory approvals from federal, state and local authorities relating to our acquisition of cable systems from Time Warner Cable and Charter and cannot predict what conditions applicable to our businesses could result in administrative enforcement actions, fines, and civil and criminal liability.
 For a more extensive discussion of the significant risks associated with the regulation of our businesses, see Item 1, Business and refer to the "Legislation and Regulation" discussion within that section.